walkerRnD/codebuff/backend/knowledge.md

-# Manicode Backend
+# Codebuff Backend

-This document provides an overview of the Manicode backend architecture, key components, and important concepts.
+This document provides an overview of the Codebuff backend architecture, key components, and important concepts.

 ## Table of Contents